Amazon Granted a Patent That Prevents In-Store Shoppers From Online Price Checking

 An anonymous reader quotes a report from The Verge: Amazon's long been a go-to for people to online price compare while shopping at brick-and-mortars.
 Now, a new patent granted to the company could prevent people from doing just that inside Amazon's own stores.
 The patent, titled "Physical Store Online Shopping Control," details a mechanism where a retailer can intercept network requests like URLs and search terms that happen on its in-store Wi-Fi, then act upon them in various ways.
 The document details in great length how a retailer like Amazon would use this information to its benefit.
 If, for example, the retailer sees you're trying to access a competitor's website to price check an item, it could compare the requested content to what's offered in-store and then send price comparison information or a coupon to your browser instead.
 Or it could suggest a complementary item, or even block content outright.
 Amazon's patent also lets the retailer know your physical whereabouts, saying, "the location may be triangulated utilizing information received from a multitude of wireless access points."
 The retailer can then use this information to try and upsell you on items in your immediate area or direct a sales representative to your location.

-Yet another reason to never use in-store wifi (Score:4, Insightful)
+Yet another reason to never use in-store wifi (Score:5, Insightful)

 Not only will they track you and spy on you. but now they'll also censor your browsing.